ehwest/mdn_qms/source/Quality_Manual/QP-0010_R1_Software_Development_and_Validation_Process.md

 to clone, branch, update, and merge different branches further enables numerous developers to work simultaneously on different features of the whole application with minimal conflict.
-This particular strategy is a simplified form of "gitflow" Agile development, often referred to as "trunkflow" agile development.
+This particular strategy is a simplified form of "gitflow" Agile development, often referred to as "trunkflow" Agile development.

 The provenence of each and every code fragment and contributed code features is thus automatically captured, stored, and disclosed using the github system.

 It should be noted that MDN uses the same (clone, branch, merge) cadence for updating its Quality Manual and other Quality System documents.
 Updates to documents of the Quality Manabgement System are similarly versioned (but in a different repository), as shown in the figure above.

-MDN uses a simpler form of "gitflow" based devlopment called "TrunkFlow" development.
+MDN uses a simpler form of "gitflow" based devlopment called "Trunkflow" development.

 Automated testing is required for all MDN applictiona.